|Business Rating:||4.1 / 5|

 See related: United Airlines partners

-Like most co-branded airline cards, the United Business Card carries an annual fee.
-Luckily, the annual fee is waived the first year.
-After that, you’ll pay $99 a year to own the card, which is about average for a travel card.
+Like most co-branded airline cards, the United Business Card carries an annual fee: $99 a year to hold the card, which is about average for a travel card.
 Considering the card’s sign-up bonus, annual travel credit, ongoing rewards rate and other perks, this is a relatively small price to pay.

 Along with a terrific sign-up bonus and ongoing rewards, the United Business Card gets you a number of compelling travel perks, including: